 - Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95% and 105% of nominal.
-This FEAS analysis confirmed the proposal that a 6 Mvar capacitor bank on the 34.5kV bus would provide this capability. - Centralized controls.
+This FEAS analysis confirmed the proposal that a 6 Mvar switched capacitor on the 34.5kV bus would provide this capability, subject to further analysis with detailed collector circuit and transformer data. - Centralized controls.
 These will provide centralized voltage set-point controls and are known as Farm Control Units (FCU).
 The FCU will control the 34.5 kV bus voltage and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
 The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system.